loioladev/loioladev/README.md

 # Hello there 👋

-I'm a Computer Scientist from Brazil and I'm currently learning about backend and mobile development, and I am enrolled in a cientific initiation project about artificial intelligence and machine learning.
+I'm a Computer Scientist from Brazil.
+Currently, I am enrolled in a cientific initiation project about artificial intelligence and machine learning.
 I'm passionate about algorithms and data structures, and I'm always looking to learn more!

 ## 📫 How to reach me